UBS

 UBS poses a serious risk to the Swiss Confederation and to the biosphere: its capital requirements must be increased

-During UBS last annual general meeting, its Chairman Colm Kelleher described comparisons with Credit Suisse as "insulting," defended excessive variable compensation, and reiterated his opposition to higher capital requirements, citing "geopolitical tensions."
-However,...
+A call for the Swiss bank to increase its capital requirements 7 May 2025, Zurich, Switzerland - During UBS last annual general meeting, its Chairman Colm Kelleher described comparisons with Credit Suisse as "insulting," defended excessive variable compensation, and...

 UBS, HANDS OFF OUR OCEANS